DRO-Physics/DCAL/README.md

   <img src="./Images/formula2.png" />
 </p>

+4. The Phantom Scatter factor is calculated using a fit derived from IMSURE by GuanHeng: Sp = (0.2205 * fs) / (5.883 + fs) + 0.8597

-4. The MU for SAD setting is calculated using formula fromKhan Medical Physics Eqn.
+5. The MU for SAD setting is calculated using formula from Khan Medical Physics Eqn.
 (10.13)

 <p align="center">
   <img src="./Images/formula3.png" />